DETAILED ACTION

 different machine learning models, or different rule-based models.

-Claim 4 recites wherein the different logic variants are configured to determine particular downstream entities, from among a plurality of downstream entities, to which individual data instances, of the plurality of data instances, are to be routed for further processing.
+Claim 4 recites wherein the different logic variants are configured to determine particular downstream entities, from among a plurality of downstream entities, to which the individual data instances are to be routed for further processing.

-Claim 6 recites wherein the results are synchronous results of the particular application variants being executed in association with the respective sets of data instances.
+Claim 6 recites wherein the results comprise synchronous results of the particular application variants being executed in association with the individual data instances.

-Claim 7 recites wherein the results are asynchronous results associated with operations performed by one or more additional elements at times after the particular application variants with the respective sets of data instances.
+Claim 7 recites wherein the results comprise asynchronous results associated with operations performed by one or more additional elements at times after the particular application variants with the respective sets of data instances.

-Claim 8 recites wherein individual data instances, in the plurality of data instances, are associated with at least one of users, customers, insurance claims, products, or customer service tickets.
+Claim 8 recites wherein the individual data instances are associated with at least one of users, customers, insurance claims, products, or customer service tickets.

 Claim 11 recites: A computing system, comprising: